izyware/izy-proxy/README.md

 	// Array of plug-in definitions
 	plugins: [
 	{
+		// Only do this while developing plug-ins
+		// This will reload the node modules for plug-in per request
+		reloadPerRequest: false,
+		name: 'apigateway'
+	},
+	{
 		aliases: ['.domain_to_alias_to_izyware.com'],
 		// Only do this while developing plug-ins
 		// This will reload the node modules for plug-in per request